lambdaclass/concrete/docs/RUNTIME_COLLECTIONS.md

 **Owned-resource collections.** The intended long-term rule is that collections own their live elements.
 Dropping or clearing a collection destroys every live non-`Copy` element exactly once; `pop`, `remove`, and `swap_remove` move an element out and transfer ownership to the caller.
-H18 is the current tracked
-gap: the shipped trusted buffers reclaim storage but do not yet run generic element destruction for all non-`Copy` elements.
-Phase 7 closes this with compiler-generated drop glue at monomorphization, not with permanent `drop_with(f)` APIs and not with stored destructor function pointers.
+H18 CLOSED 2026-07-16: every shipped container destroys its live non-`Copy` elements through compiler drop-glue (the `Destroy`-bounded impls + conditional `impl Destroy` for composition), with no `drop_with(f)` APIs and no stored destructor function pointers — exactly the rules below, now implemented and gated (COLLECTIONS-DROP-GLUE).

 **Drop-glue rules (RESOLVED 2026-07-15 — one source of truth; both review threads converged here).** The enforcer behind every rule below is